 - Planning approval for the interchange was granted on 3 March 2015.

 - The final stage of WestConnex is in the early planning stages.
-Construction is expected to commence in 2018 (pending planning approval) and open to traffic in 2023.
+Construction commenced in 2018 and open to traffic in 2023.

 - The concept design was released for community feedback in May 2017.